Energy Balance Introduction

-The Earth's climate is determined by flows of energy that smooth out regional differences in the amount of energy the Earth recieves from the sun and the heat it radiates back to space.
+The Earth's climate is determined by flows of energy that smooth out differences in the amount of energy the different locations receive from the sun radiate back to space.
 Excess heat in the tropics must be moved to cold polar regions that continuously lose energy to space.
 This difference in temperature between tropical and polar regions causes the pattern of rising moist air in the tropics, sinking dry air in the sub-tropics, storminess at the middle latitudes, and strong ocean currents that is responsible for the weather across the planet.
 This system that governs exchanges of water between the atmosphere, land, and oceans and, in turn, the exchange of energy between the atmosphere and the surface is known as the global energy and water cycle (E&WC).
 Accurate observational estimates of this cycle is a critical first step toward predicting future climate.